NervanaSystems/ngraph-mxnet/NGRAPH_README.md

 | `MXNET_NGRAPH_VERBOSE_GRAPH` | When set to `1`, nGraph-enabled MXNet will create in the current directory a JSON file representing each subgraph being compiled by the nGraph library.
 Each of these JSON files is a graph serialization that can be loaded by nGraph's `ngraph::deserialize`  functions. |

 ## Supported nGraph back-ends
-The nGraph library supports a number of backends, including `"CPU"`, `"INTERPETER"`, and `"GPU"`.
+The nGraph library supports a number of hardware and software backends, including `"CPU"`, `"INTERPETER"` (reference kernels), `"GPU"`, and `"IntelGPU"`.
 Current experimental integration enables `"CPU"` backend by default.
 More backends will be supported in future releases.